ChameleonCloud/docs/source/technical/metrics.rst

 =========================
-Metrics
+Monitoring
 =========================

-Our latest `CC-CentOS7 <https://www.chameleoncloud.org/appliances/1/>`_ and `CC-Ubuntu16.04 <https://www.chameleoncloud.org/appliances/19/>`_ appliances are configured to send a selection of system metrics to the `Gnocchi time series database <https://gnocchi.xyz>`_, using the `collectd system statistics collection daemon <https://collectd.org>`_.
-Measurements of these metrics can be retrieved via the command line. **Visualizing these metrics is not yet supported in the web interfaces.**
+Chameleon collects monitoring information, representing qualities such as CPU load or power consumption data, from various sources into an *aggregation service*.
+Data is kept in this service with resolution that decreases over time.
+Users can retrieve those metrics via a *command line interface (CLI)*.

-.. note:: Gnocchi metrics are **only** available at `CHI@UC <https://chi.uc.chameleoncloud.org>`_ now, but will be available at `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ in the future.
+In Chameleon, the aggregation service is implemented using the `Gnocchi time series database <https://gnocchi.xyz>`_.
+All Chameleon supported images, from which most of our user’s images are derived, are configured to send a selection of system metrics using the `collectd system statistics collection daemon <https://collectd.org>`_.
+There is a wide range of qualities this daemon can gather; by default only selected metrics are sent but users can configure the daemon (see `Configuring collectd`_) to adapt this set anytime to monitor their experiments better.
+Another source of metrics is the infrastructure itself, for example the energy and power consumption metrics.

-.. tip:: Reading :doc:`cli` is highly recommanded before continuing on the following sections.
+.. tip:: Reading :doc:`cli` is highly recommended before continuing on the following sections.

 Setting up the Gnocchi CLI
 __________________________